-Sparkling Gouramis are true nano fish, meaning they can live comfortably in aquariums as small as 3-5 gallons!
+Sparkling Gouramis are true nano fish, meaning they can live well in aquariums as small as 3-5 gallons.
 You will likely not have room for much else.
 Maybe 1 male, 2 females, and a few dwarf shrimp for friends.

 However a warm, heavily planted nano tank is a perfect home for them.
 You can keep them in larger aquariums, of course.
 Just make sure that it’s well planted and stocked with appropriate tank mates (see below).

 If you intend on keeping multiple males, I recommend at least 10 gallons of space per male.
-They are quite territorial and will fight constantly if you keep more than one in a small tank.
+They are quite territorial and will fight all of the time if you keep more than one in a small tank.

-Sparkling Gouramis rarely kill one another.
+Sparkling Gouramis almost never kill one another.
 However, it’s very stressful for a male to not be able to escape a stronger rival.
 He will get chased every time he’s spotted, which is constantly in a nano aquarium.

 Live plants are very important to Sparkling Gourami care.
 In fact, I’d go so far as to say you will have a much harder time keeping them without some plants in the aquarium.

 Live plants thrive in the same conditions as Sparkling Gouramis.
 They create shelter to help them feel secure, provide habitats for tiny invertebrates to eat, and give your Gouramis a place to breed.

 Choose at least a few floating and/or thickly growing plants like Red Root Floater, Vallisneria, Choose at least a few floating and/or thickly growing plants like Red Root Floater, Vallisneria, and Hornwort.
 The weedier and overgrown the tank becomes, the happier your Gouramis will be.